medvekoma/kafka-workshop/part5/README.md

 # Session 5

+1. Kafka Quiz
+1. Discuss Quiz
-Spring Kafka
+1. Intro to Spring Kafka

 ## Kafka Quiz
-- Take out your smartphones and follow instructions.
+- Use your smartphones and follow instructions.

 ## Spring Kafka